JiancongXiao/jiancongxiao.github.io/_news/announcement_8.md

 ---

-Our paper titled "Restoring Calibration for Aligned Large Language Models: A Calibration-Aware Fine-Tuning Approach" have been accepted to ICML 2025.
+Our paper titled "Restoring Calibration for Aligned Large Language Models: A Calibration-Aware Fine-Tuning Approach" has been accepted to ICML 2025.
 Thanks for all the collaborators!